bwaidelich/Wwwision.Neos.MediaBrowserDialog/README.md

 ## Acknowledgements

-The idea for this package and parts of the implementation are inspired by [Alois Rietzler](https://github.com/riea), thank you!
+The idea for this package and parts of the implementation are inspired by [Alois Rietzler](https://github.com/riea) from [brandung GmbH](https://brandung.de), thank you!

 ## Contribution